EktaChoudhary23/PytestSelenium/README.md

-# PytestSelenium
+# Pytest Selenium
 This sample project would allow you to understand basic pytest run along with Allure reporting

-Please make sure you have Python, Java installed on your machine beforehand How to install pytest
+Please make sure you have Python, Java installed on your machine beforehand

+#How to install pytest

 1. pip install pytest

-How to install allure
+#How to install allure

 1. Download allure commandline from: https://mvnrepository.com/artifact/io.qameta.allure/allure-commandline/2.8.1
 2. Unzip the directory and put the path of bin to PATH in environment variables